 You can complain about things such as:

-- The quality and standard of any service we provide whether by members of staff or by volunteers.
+- The quality and standard of any service we provide whether by members of staff, trainers, supervisors or by any volunteers.

 - The quality of facilities and learning resources.